garrardkitchen/blog/content/posts/github-actions-workflow-env-vars.md

 # CICD

-Being sympathetic to our development teams nuances...
+Being sympathetic to our development teams' nuances...

 {{< hint info >}}